zuora/togai-java-client/docs/EventSchemasApi.md

 List event schemas

-List event schemas with pagination and sort
+Returns a list of event schema with pagination and sort.

 ### Example
 ```java